Florence Nash

 Florence Nash (née Ryan) (October 2, 1888 — April 2, 1950) was an American actress and author.
-She was sister to theater and movie actor Mary Nash.
+She was the sister of theater and movie actress, Mary Nash.

 Early life

 Florence was born to James H. and Ellen Frances (née McNamara) Ryan.
 She and her sister adopted the surname of their stepfather, Philip F. Nash, a vaudeville booking executive, who married their mother after the death of their father, a lawyer.
 Nash was Catholic and a lifelong Democrat.

 Career

-She began her acting career in 1907 and had her first hit in 1912 as Aggie Lynch in Within the Law.
-She was a noted theater actor and comedian in vaudeville until the 1930s (appearing in sketches including In 1999), when she moved to Hollywood to try her luck with films.
+She began her acting career in 1907 and had her first major success in 1912, playing Aggie Lynch in Within the Law.
+She was a well-known stage actress and vaudeville comedienne through the 1930s, appearing in sketches including In 1999).
+She later moved to Hollywood to pursue a film career.
 Her most notable role was as "Nancy Blake" in the 1939 MGM blockbuster The Women.

 She also was the author of a book of verse, June Dusk, published in 1918.